 Hit the slopes

 Whether you’re looking for a day trip with the littles or a week-long family vacation, you don’t have to go far to get on the slopes.
-Sign up for lessons, spend the day on the trails, try boarding, or cozy up to an apres-ski fire pit—you can find a mountain to fit your family’s needs, like the Jack Frost Ski Resort, or check out our guide to the best ski resorts for families.
+Sign up for lessons, spend the day on the trails, try boarding, or cozy up to an apres-ski fire pit—you can find a mountain to fit your family’s needs, like the Jack Frost Ski Resort or Camelback Resort in the Poconos.
+Check out our guide to the best ski resorts for families.

 Take a run at snow tubing